yanatan16/pycodejam/README.md

 `CodeJam` is a class that provides ways to easily run a code jam problem.

 The class requires two parameters to instantiate:
-- parser - A generator function of one parameter (file_obj) that yields each case in a tuple There are predominant parsers and helpful decorators in the parsers module
+- parser - A generator function of one parameter (file_obj) that yields each case in a tuple.
+  There are useful parsers and helpful decorators in the `parsers` module
-- solver - A solver that takes the case tuple expanded and returns a str()-able object to print as the answer
+- solver - A solver that takes the parsed case list/tuple expanded and returns a `str()`-able object to print as the answer

 The usual way to use this class is to call the main() function which will interpret command line arguments for the input file and options for debugging (-d).

+### Multiprocessing

 Multiprocessing is an easy way to parallelize the solving (assuming each solution is independent!).
 Simply pass the -m option to the command line when executing the script and multiprocessing will take care of the rest.
 Make sure to debug your solvers first though!
 Because debugging while multiprocessing is difficult.

+_Note_: You must define functions at the top level of a module in order to be able to pickle them to multiprocessing workers.
+When in doubt, don't use multiprocessing.

 ### parsers